jaydenpc/jaydenpc.github.io/essays/smartquestions.md

 ## A Smart Question

-One example of a "smart" question is this [question] (https://stackoverflow.com/questions/74587029/by-pass-select-a-certificate-prompt-in-chrome-using-selenium-python) from Stack Overflow:
+One example of a "smart" question is this question from Stack Overflow:

 <a href="https://stackoverflow.com/questions/74587029/by-pass-select-a-certificate-prompt-in-chrome-using-selenium-python" target="_blank" rel="noopener">
-  Question
+  Smart Question
 </a>

 It's a 'smart' question because the user had a problem with a certain portion of his code with Python in chrome.
 This user was prepared and formatted the